In this Article

-Numbers come in all kinds of formats on a worksheet.
-You will already be familiar with the pop-up window in Excel for making use of different numerical formats, and the results that they will produce
+Numbers come in all kinds of formats in Excel worksheets.
+You may already be familiar with the pop-up window in Excel for making use of different numerical formats:

 Formatting of numbers make the numbers easier to read and understand.
 The Excel default for numbers entered into cells is ‘General’ format, which means that the number is displayed exactly as you typed it in.